CHEA Singers

 If you are interested in some suggestions for music listening at home, you can see a list of some of our recommended favorites here .

-If you would like to donate to CHEA Singers Choir Program, please use the ZELLE® QR code below.
+If you would like to donate to CHEA Singers Choir Program, please use the ZELLE® QR code below with your bank's ZELLE app.
 We are most grateful for your investment in our commitment to teach children choral singing.

 ZELLE donation QR Code